stuart-thomas-zoopla/LlmMonitoringWithLangSmith/ReadMe.md

 LANGCHAIN_API_KEY="<my-api-key>"
 LANGCHAIN_PROJECT="LiteLLM"

-eval.py contains an exmaple of tests you can run against datasets in LangSmith.
+eval.py contains an example of tests you can run against datasets in LangSmith.